sprakshith/sprakshith/README.md

 **`Coding Aficionado (Developer/AI Engineer/Tech Enthusiast)`**

 I’m Rakshith, a passionate developer with a unique blend of experience and expertise in both traditional software development and cutting-edge AI technologies.
-With 2.5 years as a Java and Spring Boot Microservices developer under my belt, I ventured into the dynamic world of Data Science, pursuing a master's degree that opened the door to a thrilling opportunity as an AI Engineer Working Student.
+With 2.5 years as a Java and Spring Boot Microservices developer under my belt, I ventured into the dynamic world of Data Science, pursuing a master's degree in Applied Data Science and Analytics that opened the door to a thrilling opportunity as an AI Engineer Working Student.

 Coding is more than a profession for me—it's a craft I continually hone, driven by an innate love for innovation and problem-solving.
 My journey has endowed me with a wealth of knowledge, making me a quick learner capable of mastering new programming languages and frameworks in a matter of days.
 My tenacity and dedication have no bounds, constantly pushing the limits of my expertise.